Mrs. Harris Goes to Paris: Release

 was released theatrically in the United States on 15 July 2022, though it was originally scheduled to be released on 6 May.
-The film was released in the United Kingdom on 30 September 2022, in Hungary on 6 October 2022, and in France on 2 November 2022.
+It was released in the United Kingdom on 30 September 2022, in Hungary on 6 October 2022, and in France on 2 November 2022.

-The film was released for VOD platforms on August 2, 2022, followed by a Blu-ray and DVD release on September 6, 2022.
+It was released on VOD platforms on 2 August 2022, followed by a Blu-ray and DVD release on 6 September 2022.

 Reception

 Box office

 In the United States, the film made $2 million from 980 theaters in its opening weekend; 44% of its audience were women over the age of 55.
-The film eventually grossed more than $10 million in the United States theatrically.
-Deadline Hollywood described the film's box office performance as "strong."
+It eventually grossed more than $10 million in the United States theatrically.
+Deadline Hollywood described its box office performance as "strong."